klauseduard/under-over-models/chapters/08-ai-organizational-impact.md

 These research clusters provide a framework for understanding the multidimensional nature of human-AI collaboration and suggest that organizations must consider both technological and human factors when designing dynamic team structures.
 The socio-technical perspective emphasized by Berretta et al. (2023) suggests that effective human-AI teaming requires viewing AI not merely as tools but as potential team members with complementary capabilities, necessitating a fundamental shift in organizational design thinking.

+### 8.3.3 Team Topologies for AI Integration

-Team Topologies offers a particularly structured approach to organizing teams for effective generative AI integration (Skelton and Pais, 2025).
+Team Topologies offers a particularly structured approach to organizing teams for effective generative AI integration (Lingnau de Oliveira, 2025).
 By adapting their four fundamental team types to AI-augmented environments, organizations can create more effective team structures:

 1. **Stream-aligned Teams with AI Augmentation**: These teams maintain end-to-end responsibility for specific value streams but incorporate generative AI tools to accelerate delivery.
 For example, product development teams may use AI for code generation, content creation, and testing while maintaining responsibility for the overall customer experience.
 These teams benefit from clearly defined AI tool boundaries to avoid cognitive overload.